 Nothing ruins an adventure quicker than getting sick, scammed or robbed when you travel!

-One time in Panama, some women distracted me while stealing a laptop from my backpack.
-I figured it was gone forever, until incredibly, this happened 3 months later.
+One time in Panama, women distracted me while stealing my laptop from a backpack.
+I thought it was gone, until this happened 3 months later.
 I got lucky.

-In Mexico, a pickpocket grabbed my iPhone as I was walking.
+In Mexico, a pickpocket once grabbed my iPhone on the street.
 I managed to get that back too, chasing the thief down the road screaming like a maniac and brandishing a bottle of tequila!
+LOL.

 You don’t even need to travel internationally to have bad stuff happen.
-In Miami, my camera was stolen from the beach when I wasn’t paying attention.
+In Miami Beach, my camera was stolen when I wasn’t paying attention.

-After seven years of almost constant travel around the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and the occasional robbery or scam.
+After years traveling the world, I’ve grown accustomed to deceitful taxi drivers, two-faced tour guides, insincere offers of help, and an occasional theft or scam.

 For the most part, the world is a pretty safe place for travelers.
 I don’t want to scare you too much!
-However it’s wise to be prepared for the worst.
+However, it’s wise to be prepared.

-With that in mind, here are my best travel safety tips to help minimize your chances of something bad happening to you or your belongings during your travels.
+With that in mind, here are my best travel safety tips to help minimize your chances of something bad happening to you during your travels.

 Top Travel Safety Tips For 2022